PNB Housing Finance Ltd leads gainers in 'A' group

 -

-Redington India Ltd, Transport Corporation of India Ltd, Texmaco Rail & Engineering Ltd and GIC Housing Finance Ltd are among the other gainers in the BSE's 'A' group today, 31 May 2021.
+Rupa & Company Ltd, Narayana Hrudayalaya Ltd, Nath Bio-Genes (India) Ltd and DFM Foods Ltd are among the other gainers in the BSE's 'A' group today, 01 June 2021.

-Redington India Ltd, Transport Corporation of India Ltd, Texmaco Rail & Engineering Ltd and GIC Housing Finance Ltd are among the other gainers in the BSE's 'A' group today, 31 May 2021.
+Rupa & Company Ltd, Narayana Hrudayalaya Ltd, Nath Bio-Genes (India) Ltd and DFM Foods Ltd are among the other gainers in the BSE's 'A' group today, 01 June 2021.

-PNB Housing Finance Ltd surged 19.99% to Rs 525.2 at 11:49 IST.
+PNB Housing Finance Ltd soared 19.99% to Rs 630.2 at 11:49 IST.
 The stock was the biggest gainer in the BSE's 'A' group.
-On the BSE, 93776 shares were traded on the counter so far as against the average daily volumes of 31918 shares in the past one month.
+On the BSE, 23777 shares were traded on the counter so far as against the average daily volumes of 35122 shares in the past one month.

-Redington India Ltd soared 17.87% to Rs 258.2.
+Rupa & Company Ltd surged 13.23% to Rs 448.95.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 3.74 lakh shares were traded on the counter so far as against the average daily volumes of 48801 shares in the past one month.
+On the BSE, 1.24 lakh shares were traded on the counter so far as against the average daily volumes of 57934 shares in the past one month.

-Transport Corporation of India Ltd spiked 12.35% to Rs 475.2.
+Narayana Hrudayalaya Ltd spiked 12.97% to Rs 496.45.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 2.72 lakh shares were traded on the counter so far as against the average daily volumes of 28127 shares in the past one month.
+On the BSE, 2.08 lakh shares were traded on the counter so far as against the average daily volumes of 19802 shares in the past one month.

-Texmaco Rail & Engineering Ltd gained 11.44% to Rs 34.1.
+Nath Bio-Genes (India) Ltd gained 9.49% to Rs 446.35.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 7.41 lakh shares were traded on the counter so far as against the average daily volumes of 1.73 lakh shares in the past one month.
+On the BSE, 41281 shares were traded on the counter so far as against the average daily volumes of 10921 shares in the past one month.

-GIC Housing Finance Ltd added 9.84% to Rs 138.45.
+DFM Foods Ltd rose 8.48% to Rs 391.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 1.99 lakh shares were traded on the counter so far as against the average daily volumes of 29218 shares in the past one month.
+On the BSE, 40153 shares were traded on the counter so far as against the average daily volumes of 13121 shares in the past one month.

 Powered by Capital Market - Live News